Governors

 Staff Governors

-One staff governor position is reserved for the headteacher.
-Other staff governors are elected by the school staff.
-Both teaching and support staff paid to work at the school are eligible for staff governorship; volunteers are not eligible.
-At least one staff governor must be a teacher, but if no teacher stands for election a member of the support staff can be elected to take that place.
-If a governing body has three or more staff governor places, at least one staff governor place is offered to the support staff, but if no member of the support staff stands for election a
+One staff governor position is designated for the Headteacher, while other staff governors are elected by the school’s staff.
+Both teaching and support staff who are paid to work at the school are eligible to stand for election as staff governors; volunteers do not qualify.
+At least one staff governor must be a teacher; however, if no teachers stand for election, a member of the support staff may be elected to fulfil that role.
+In cases where a governing body has three or more staff governor positions, at least one must be allocated to support staff, but if no support staff members come forward for election, a teacher may be elected in their place.
+Staff governors represent the collective experiences of the entire school community, including colleagues, children, and parents, rather than seeking to promote their own individual interests.

 Authority Governors